dfelinto/blender-manual/manual/addons/rigging/rigify/bone_positioning.rst

    While moving the face bones it is necessary to preserve merge points, i.e. whenever heads or tails of two or more bones overlap at the same point, they should still do so after repositioning.
-Tearing a merge point apart may result in multiple controls being created instead of one, or even generation errors.
+Tearing a merge point apart may result in multiple controls being created instead of one, or even the generation of errors.

 .. figure:: /images/addons_rigging_rigify_bone-positioning_face-stretcher-bones.png
    :align: center